mfornace/rebind/README.md

 >;
 ```
 Since `Variant` is hard-coded in `cpy`, it deserves some rationale:
-// Complex type, uncommon but easy and may be useful for quad-precision applications
 - `std::monostate` is a useful default for null/optional concepts.
 - `bool` is included since it is so commonly handled as a special case.
 - `char` is not included since there is not much perceived gain over `Integer`.